LovelyBuggies/LovelyBuggies.github.io/notes/content/rl/from_pg_2_ppo.md

 - With continuous policy parameterization, the action probabilities change smoothly as a function of the learned parameter, whereas {{< katex >}}\epsilon{{< /katex >}}-greedy may change dramatically for an arbitrarily small change in the estimated action values.

-Since the major intent of this article is to introduce PPO methods from PG, we omit some other forms of PG here.

 ### PG Theorem

 An intuitive way to calculate policy gradient is to replace {{< katex >}}J(\theta){{< /katex >}} with {{< katex >}}V^{\pi_{\theta}} (s_0){{< /katex >}}.
 However, the calculation is hard as it directly depends on both the action selection and indirectly the distribution of states following the target selection.
 PG theorem provides a nice reformulation of the derivative of the objective function to not involve the state distribution derivation.